Blamed For Coronavirus Outbreak, Muslims In India Come Under Attack

 Muslim vendors have since been blocked from selling food, and beaten up.
 A cancer hospital was forced to apologize after refusing to admit Muslims unless they undergo a coronavirus test.
 In the southern city of Bengaluru, Muslim volunteers came under attack with cricket bats when they distributed food to the poor.

 A member of that volunteer group, Zia Nomani, told NPR that men approached him at a charity food drive and identified themselves as members of the RSS — the Rashtriya Swayamsevak Sangh — a Hindu group with close ties to India's government.
-They singled him out as a Muslim, because of his clothes.
+They singled him out as a Muslim because of his clothes.

-"They saw me wearing a [Muslim style of] kurta [tunic], and they started saying that, we should be taught a lesson and all, and it's time you leave from here," Nomani, 28, recalls.
+"They saw me wearing a [Muslim style of] kurta [tunic], and they started saying that we should be taught a lesson and all, and it's time you leave from here," Nomani, 28, recalls.

 Another volunteer recorded the confrontation on his cellphone, and Nomani tweeted footage.
 He left before the argument could turn violent.

-At an April 9 briefing, Vikas Swarup, an Indian government official, denied there have been any retaliatory attacks against Muslims amid contact-tracing of Jamaat attendees.
+At an April 9 briefing, Vikas Swarup, an Indian government official, denied there have been any retaliatory attacks against Muslims amid contact tracing of Jamaat attendees.

 "I do not think this has anything to do with a particular community," he told international reporters via video.
 "It has to do with contagion that has been spread as a result of an irresponsible gathering."